DHTMLX/gantt-docs/data/desktop/resource_management.md

 ~~~

 <br>
 But you may need to refresh the data of the assignments in the opposite direction.
-Namely, to modify the resource assignments using the datastore API and then to apply the changes to the task object.
-In this case, you need to update the resource property of the task object with the values from the datastore by calling the **gantt.updateTaskAssignments()** method:
+Namely, you may need to apply the changes to the task object after the resource assignments are modified via the datastore API.
+In this case, you need to update the resource property of the task object with the values from the datastore by calling the [gantt.updateTaskAssignments()](api/gantt_updatetaskassignments.md) method:

 ~~~js
 var assignmentStore = gantt.getDatastore(gantt.config.resource_assignment_store);